top of page

 I got that, because I was the same for most of my life.
 Food was food … it was there for us to enjoy, to relish, and although I knew that nutrition was important, I rather ignored that fact when it was suggested that I could perhaps improve my health by giving up something I was in love with or, rather, was addicted to.
 It was pure cognitive dissonance.
 And maybe greed.

-But it was my concern and horror when, in March 2021, he was then diagnosed with dementia with Lewy Bodies, a horrible and apparently incurable disease (and I am glad now that his GP did give us the gruesome details), that made me go and research ways in which we could help him mitigate it, or even stabilise it.
-I didn’t really imagine there was anything that could cure it.
+But it was my concern and horror when, in March 2021, he was then diagnosed with dementia with Lewy Bodies, a horrible and apparently incurable disease, that shook me into action.

 Because it is beautiful!
 The understanding I gained, that each and every component of the food we eat can feed, strengthen and renew each cell, the entire the structure of our bodies and that it can also poison and bring degeneration to those same cells, that same body, was miraculous to me!